rupachowrasia/nodejs-sonarcloud-setup-with-github-action/README.md

 - Add GitHub Action Workflow (.github/workflows/sonarqube.yml): code is provided in the Repo.

 ## 🔥 How does it work?
-- Code is pushed or PR created
-- GitHub Action runs
-- SonarQube scanner checks your code
-- SonarQube dashboard updated with report
+- Whenever your code is pushed or a PR is created, GitHub Action runs, SonarQube scanner checks your code and update SonarQube dashboard with report

 ## 📦 Installation